riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   chronological ordering of some decision theories and decision problems with a focus on logical-counterfactual decision theories, but doesn't really compare them.

-# Meta information on this post

-## Version history

-* 2018-07-23 to 2018-08-10: Initial work on this post.
-* 2018-08-11 to 2018-10-09: Post sat dormant.
-* 2018-10-10: copyediting.
-* 2019-03-15 to 2019-03-16: more work after spending some more time on decision theory (especially refreshing my memory of things)
-* ??: Initial version published.

-## License

-To the extent possible under law, Issa Rice has waived all copyright and related or neighboring rights to the content in this post.
-This work is published from: United States.
-See the [CC0 1.0 Universal Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) for more information.